ronanchris/session-continuity-kit-ronan-v3/CONTRIBUTING.md

 - Meta-collaboration intelligence examples

 ### **Innovation Documentation**
-- Update `session-continuity/11-BLOG-LEARNING-MOMENTS-OPTIMIZED.md` for breakthroughs
+- Update `session-continuity/11-BLOG-LEARNING-MOMENTS-OPTIMIZED.md` for innovations
 - Add to `session-continuity/07-PROBLEM-SOLVING-PATTERNS-OPTIMIZED.md` for new patterns
 - Document in `session-continuity/VALIDATION-FRAMEWORK.md` for proven results